LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value.

    **Notes:**
       All previously set options are retained but may be updated by calling the appropriate "Set" functions.

-   If an error occurred, :c:func:`ERKStepReInit()` also sends an error message to the error handler function.
+      If an error occurred, :c:func:`ERKStepReInit()` also
+      sends an error message to the error handler function.

-.. _Usage.ERKStep.Reset:
+.. _ARKODE.Usage.ERKStep.Reset:

 ERKStep reset function
 ----------------------

-To reset the ERKStep module to a particular independent variable value and dependent variable vector for the continued solution of a problem, where a prior call to :c:func:`ERKStepCreate()` has been made, the user must call the function :c:func:`ERKStepReset()`.
-Like :c:func:`ERKStepReInit()` this routine retains the current settings for all ERKStep module options and performs no memory allocations but, unlike :c:func:`ERKStepReInit()`, this routine performs only a *subset* of the input checking and initializations that are done in :c:func:`ERKStepCreate()`.
+To reset the ERKStep module to a particular state :math:`(t_R,y(t_R))` for the continued solution of a problem, where a prior call to :c:func:`ERKStepCreate` has been made, the user must call the function :c:func:`ERKStepReset()`.
+Like :c:func:`ERKStepReInit()` this routine retains the current settings for all ERKStep module options and performs no memory allocations but, unlike :c:func:`ERKStepReInit()`, this routine performs only a *subset* of the input checking and initializations that are done in :c:func:`ERKStepCreate`.
 In particular this routine retains all internal counter values and the step size/error history.
 Following a successful call to :c:func:`ERKStepReset()`, call :c:func:`ERKStepEvolve()` again to continue solving the problem.
 By default the next call to :c:func:`ERKStepEvolve()` will